Home Compare ADYEN.AS vs ALLFG.AS

 Adyen N.V. vs Allfunds Group: Which Stock Looks Stronger in 2026?

-Adyen holds the cleaner structural position, with the lead spread across profitability and growth.
-Allfunds still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Adyen holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+Allfunds still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Allfunds carries the stronger setup — intact trend against Adyen's broken trend.
 That leaves a split case: the structural lead stays with Adyen, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.